-Students eat lunch and snacks in their classrooms supervised by their teachers.
-Students are then expected to go outside to play during recess under the supervision of teachers/ playground supervisors.
+Students eat snack and lunch while being supervised by their teachers.
+Students are expected to go outside to play during recess under the supervision of teachers/playground supervisors.

 We modify the outdoor play schedule when it is severely cold, or if the air quality index is 7 or higher, but prefer that students have some outdoor play during recess.
 Please note that we will remain indoors if temperatures are below -25C (windchill inclusive); however, students may still be permitted to go outdoors by request for a short time with access to indoor spaces.
 During hot summer days, students will still have recess outdoors unless the parent or guardian makes alternate arrangements with the Class Teacher and Office.
 In all cases, it is vital that students are dressed appropriately for outdoor play.